hundeo:

 FCI Group: Sheepdogs and Cattledogs (except Swiss Cattledogs)

-The Berger Blanc Suisse is often called the White Swiss Shepherd.
-He is the ideal companion for active, sporty people or families with children.
-His attitude is possible both in the apartment, and in a house with a garden.
-However, he must be given plenty of exercise.
+The White Swiss Shepherd Dog or Berger Blanc Suisse is an ideal companion for active, sporty people or families with children.
+It can be kept both indoors and in a house with a garden.
+However, it needs plenty of exercise.

 Artboard 26